Opinion page by Duane Alan Hahn.

 Below are some examples that show boom mics in front of Trump.
 Enjoy.

-Understanding that you're not looking at CGI fakery by the gubbermint or the Illumidonkey doesn't mean that you have to give up your new religious-like belief that the Biden you're seeing in public is a clone or a lookalike or a shape-shifting reptilian alien or a Biden meat puppet that is controlled by a Vril lizard.
+Understanding that you're not looking at CGI fakery by the gubbermint or the Illumidonkey doesn't mean that you have to give up your new religious-like belief that the Biden you're seeing in public is a clone or a lookalike or James Woods wearing a mask or a shape-shifting reptilian alien or a Biden meat puppet that is controlled by a Vril lizard.

 You can still believe that Biden or fake Biden is actually at Tyler Perry’s fake White House in Atlanta, Georgia or at the fake White House at Castle Rock Studios.
 Just be aware that the side view photo below shows the Washington Monument in the background, but that could be “CGI trickery” too, so view it at your own risk: